 Complete worked example: Workflow Example

-Every book is its own directory under {content_root}/projects/:
+Each book lives in its own directory under {content_root}/projects/:

 the-lighthouse-keeper/